Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Wood Finishes

-The varnishes and paints applied to wood and wood veneers are frequently cured in infrared ovens.
-Infrared ovens are also used to remove moisture from wood sheets and other wood goods.
-In regards to wood-finishing applications, infrared ovens are typically used with curing, drying, dehydrating, flash-off (recoating), and boosting (eliminating weak, hollow spots) processes.
+Infrared ovens are commonly used to cure varnishes and paints on wood and wood veneers.
+They are also effective for removing moisture from wood sheets and other wood products.
+In wood-finishing processes, infrared ovens are typically employed for curing, drying, dehydrating, flash-off (recoating), and boosting (eliminating weak or hollow spots).

 Stress Reduction